akosel/rain-alert/README.md

 # rain-alert
-This is meant to be a simple wrapper around the Python forecast.io library.
-My main purpose was to set different led lights off based on the forecast.
-Will probably use RPi.GPIO for that.
+This is meant to be a simple, declarative wrapper around the Python forecast.io library (https://github.com/ZeevG/python-forecast.io).
+My main purpose was to switch on/off different led lights off based on the forecast.
+I will probably use RPi.GPIO for that.

 Anyways, if you somehow find yourself here and find this useful, you will want to do two things: